MoYoez/MoYoez/readme.template.md

 ![meowmeowmeow](https://raw.githubusercontent.com/MoYoez/MoYoez/master/assets/github-contribution-grid-snake.svg)

-Hi~This is MoYoez,a CS student & developer for ~~life~~ fun,currently I do fix bugs and write some plugins for Bot running with Zerobot.
+Hi~This is Koi,a CS student & developer for ~~life~~ fun.I always use "MoeMagicMango" or "KoiParadise" with my own accounts ,currently I am learning C & react&TypeScript for my next developing project,I may try to study Vue & OI ^^.

 Mainly I can use Golang,Python,TypeScript and a little C & PHP,I learned them by studying CS50 and Stack Overflow to do it well.